Future City: Making the CBD more walkable

 If you close off any of the streets in the CBD you are going to move the problem of traffic to another area e.g. Byng and Kite Streets thus creating another problem for Council to fix.

-John16 over 3 years ago
+John16 about 4 years ago

 Having lived in Dubbo for 20 years I observed a gradual removal of trees from the CBD over those years until few are left.
 If reports about the removal of trees in Anson St are to be believed then I feel this is a retrograde step.
 They provide amenity and shade.
 Orange's street trees are a feature of this city.
 Once Council start removal, it's a very slippery slope.
 It would be cheaper and more logical to guard and make safe the existing trees and blend them into a more pedestrian friendly Anson St. Renewal of a space doesn't mean removal of the assets that we hold dear.

-Clippo62 over 3 years ago
+Clippo62 about 4 years ago

 don’t do anything major to roads until parking is sorted. construct multi level car parks or other solutions before you try and make the CBD more pedestrian friendly as residents will become annoyed

-citizenoforange101 over 3 years ago
+citizenoforange101 about 4 years ago

 Re: nose-to-kerb, subscribers have noted the larger numbers of light commercial vehicles and SUVs operating and parking in the CBD as part of a national trend.
 I'd add that the supposed N-T-K benefit of selecting a time to rejoin traffic flow is further negated by having to look over the shoulder and having line-of-sight at least a metre and a half further away from the lane compared to rear-to-kerb.
 Regardless, both options require patience and attention from all concerned which would be helped by the 40kmh proposal.
 The mix of impatient drivers and unpredictable pedestrians is probably 50-50.
 Stay safe everyone.

-Keyboard Worrier over 3 years ago
+Keyboard Worrier about 4 years ago

 40km speed limit will just make people more frustrated, especially during peak hour and with the lights at the bottom of the Main Street, that are not even green long enough for two cars to pass through.
 I feel it will just congest the Main Street more.
 Are the city’s roundabout effective?
 Sure, but the one on woodward st and Wentworth ln is not.
 Nobody follows the lanes there because of how poorly shaped the roundabout is.
 The lanes are to small and too tight of a turn, the worst roundabout in town.

-Aprily__ over 3 years ago
+Aprily__ about 4 years ago

 It won't happen, though it's worth a thought- Why not have no traffic in central Main Street, bordered by Lords Place to Kite entrance on Eastern side, and Anson Street to Kite Street entrance on the Western side.